davidepi/spectre-light/src/parsers/README.md

 specular | quoted string | The texture map that will be used for the spectrum.
 A texture must be added also for uniform colours.
 Not supported for `metal` typed materials.
 In `glass` typed materials the specular component is the reflected one| "Default" (white texture)

 ##### Metals
 Possible values for materials with the `metal` keyword.
-These should be passed as string (case insensitive) to the `element` key of the material object.
+These should be passed as keywords (case insensitive) to the `element` key of the material object.
 Note that these will override the `diffuse` and `specular`  parameters which are not supported for metals.
 Roughness, distribution and anisotropy can still be used

 Value | Element
 ---|---